Parent Coordinator

 - difficulty communicating about the minor children.

-When parents have difficulty co-parenting, a Parenting Coordinator can help the parents resolve disputes and improve their co-parenting skills.
-This helps protect the children and saves the parties the expense of going back-and-forth to court over petty issues.
+When parents have difficulty co-parenting, a PC helps them resolve disputes and build better habits — which protects the children and spares everyone the expense of going back and forth to court over small issues.

-No. You still need an attorney and a court order establishing child custody and child support.
+No. A parenting coordinator supplements the court; it does not replace it.
+You still need an attorney and a court order establishing child custody and child support.
+The PC works inside that order to make it function day to day.

-Parent Coordinator’s are governed by North Carolina General Statute § 50-90 et. seq. and the rules applied by an order appointing the PC.
-The statute and the Court’s order sets out the authority of the PC which generally addresses issues such as
+Parenting coordinators are governed by North Carolina General Statute § 50-90 et seq. and by the rules of the order appointing the PC.
+Within that order, a PC’s authority generally covers issues such as:

 - Matters that will aid the parties in complying with the court’s custody order

-- Resolving disputes regarding issues that were not specifically addressed in the custody order, or ambiguous or conflicting terms in the custody order.
+- Resolving disputes regarding issues not specifically addressed in the custody order, or ambiguous or conflicting terms in it

 - Sharing of vacations and holidays